Constipation

 Constipation is a condition in which it is difficult for a person to pass stool.

-Constipation generally means passing fewer than three stools a week or having a difficult time passing stool, it is a relatively common condition in the general population.
-Constipation is considered chronic if an individual has 2 or more of these symptoms for 3 months or longer:
+Constipation is typically defined as having fewer than three bowel movements per week or experiencing difficulty passing stool.
+It is a common condition in the general population.
+Constipation is classified as chronic when an individual experiences two or more of the following symptoms for three months or longer:

-• The need to use a finger to pass stool1
+• The need to use a finger to assist in stool passage1

 53% of 8p Heroes in the Chromosome 8p Registry report constipation.